 The white sands of Fort Myers Beach on final approach to Southwest Florida Regional Airport

 With spring rapidly approaching, snowbird season soon comes to a close in Florida.
 That means it’s time yet again for an annual rite of spring – the migration of the snowbirds back up north.
 And along with them, all of the rental cars they and other visitors used looking for warm weather escapes during the winter.
 Ordinarily, one-way rentals are extremely expensive due to significant “drop fees” charged by the rental companies.
 However, come April, as the snowbirds and spring breakers leave, demand craters.
-That leaves Florida rentals available at rock-bottom rates, with one-way fees waived to boot.
+That leaves Florida rentals available at rock-bottom rates, with one-way fees waived to boot, the perfect time to find no credit car rentals.

 Why?
 The rental companies need to reposition all those vehicles elsewhere in the country where they’re needed.
 It’s simply cheaper for them if you do it instead of taking up a few days of an employee’s time.
 This presents a unique opportunity to take a vacation to Florida, or somewhere between Florida and where you live, on the cheap.
 If you have the time and don’t mind doing a little driving, that is.